Cabins for a crowd

 For more, see Playground in the woods.

-Audubon Center of the North Woods near Sandstone: This environmental-learning center in eastern Minnesota, three miles from the 75-mile Willard Munger State Trail, has seven miles of hiking trails, canoes and ski gear and is known for bird-watching.
+Osprey Wilds Environmental Learning Center near Sandstone: This center in eastern Minnesota, formerly Audubon Center of the North Woods, is three miles from the 75-mile Willard Munger State Trail.
+It has seven miles of hiking trails, canoes and ski gear and is known for bird-watching.

 It rents rooms in three lodges.
 The historic Schwyzer Lodge on Grindstone Lake sleeps 16 in four bedrooms and a back room and has three bathrooms, a modern kitchen, a fireplace and a screened-in porch.